SFGuide

 POWERED BY

-It’s been scientifically proven that eating Dancing Yak’s momos will raise your serotonin levels—at least for the next hour.
+It’s been scientifically proven that eating Dancing Yak’s momos will raise your serotonin levels—at least for the next hour, or however long you spend at this colorful Nepali restaurant in the Mission.
 The momos are juicy and packed with flavor, but they’re even better dipped in their spicy tomato and roasted soybean sauce.
 Order some immediately if you need a guaranteed pick-me-up in edible form.

 Chase Sapphire Card Ad